Dance star boycotts planes and hits out at 'artistic jet set'

 "Like Greta Thunberg (the teenage Swedish environmental campaigner), I am going to boycott dance companies who continue to pollute," he told AFP.

-"How can you trust a choreographer or a company which contributes to global warming?" he added.
+"How can you trust a choreographer or a company which contributes to global warming?"

 - 'I was watching hell' -

 The "flight shaming" movement -- which is trying to make frequent flying less socially acceptable -- began in Sweden, where a concert hall in Helsingborg has become one of the first in the world to only book musicians and orchestras who agree to travel by train.

 Bel said while watching a "not very interesting" show in Vienna recently, he "began to calculate the carbon footprint of what was going on in front of me: all the international trips the dancers had to take, the decor, the technicians etc...